1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Choral Singing

 A choir, also called a chorale or chorus, is an ensemble of singers.
 Homer's Iliad (850 BCE) mentions choral singing so it's been around for at least 3000 years.
-Indeed, the chorus was an integral part of Greek religious festivals and dramatic productions.
+Indeed, the chorus was an integral part of ancient Greek religious festivals and dramatic productions.
 European choral singing likely descended from Greek prototypes.

 Choir and Orchestra | John Hamilton Mortimer, 1740–1779 | Yale Center for British Art, Paul Mellon Collection